-- 14.3.2 If no improvement is noted at the final evaluation conference and the unit member receives an unsatisfactory rating in one or more domains as indicated on Form 3 in the Administrator's Comment Section of the evaluation instrument, the unit member will be required to participate in the PAR Program as a Referred Participating Teacher during the next school year. - 14.3.3 The unit member may continue as a Referred Participating Teacher for another year if the unit member is showing improvement, or if no improvement is noted, action may be taken to dismiss the unit member as provided for in the Education Code.
+- 14.1.1 If no improvement is noted at the final evaluation conference and the unit member receives an unsatisfactory rating in one or more domains as indicated on Form 3 in the Administrator's Comment Section of the evaluation instrument, the unit member will be required to participate in the PAR Program as a Referred Participating Teacher during the next school year. - 14.1.2 The unit member may continue as a Referred Participating Teacher for another year if the unit member is showing improvement.
+If no improvement is noted, action may be taken to dismiss the unit member for unsatisfactory performance as provided for in the Education Code.